gamemann/XDP-Firewall/README.md

 ```

 ## Building
-Before building, ensure the `libconfig-dev` package is installed.
+Before building, ensure the `libconfig-dev` package is installed along with necessary building tools such as `llvm`, `clang`, and `libelf-dev`.
 For Debian/Ubuntu, you can install this with the following as root:

 ```
 apt-get install libconfig-dev